minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // decision 6mo vs. aggregate.
-As discussed in @intro, Stratmann uses two different approaches to measuring the effect of campaign contributions on voting behaviour.
-In his @stratmann-1995 paper, Stratmann explores whether contributions closer to the vote are more important in determining voting behaviour than contributions of previous congressional elections.
-He concludes that current election contributions, in his case of dairy legislation, play a larger role in determining voting behaviour than that of the previous election.
+As discussed in @intro, Stratmann uses two different approaches to measuring the effect of campaign contributions on voting behavior.
+In his paper, #cite(<stratmann-1995>, form: "prose") explores whether contributions closer to the vote are more important in determining voting behavior than contributions of previous congressional elections.
+He concludes that current election contributions, in his case of dairy legislation, play a larger role in determining voting behavior than that of the previous election.
 In the #cite(<stratmann-2002>, form: "prose") paper, Stratmann uses the aggregate campaign contributions allocated to representatives in the election post and prior to the congressional session, i.e. contributions from the 1989-1990 and 1995-96 vote to explain the 1991 and 1998 vote and the